jinlee2016/cloud-native-devops-workshop/blackjack_KR/2-developer-cloud-hello-world.md

     </plugin>
     ```

-15. pom.xml 파일에 JAR 플러그인을 추가하십시오.
+15. Add the JAR plug-in to the pom.xml file.

     ```xml
     <plugin>